Leo Van der Elst

-Leo Van der Elst (born 7 January 1962) is a Belgian retired footballer who played mainly as a defensive midfielder.
+Leo Van der Elst (born 7 January 1962) is a Belgian retired footballer who played mainly as a midfielder.
 He amassed Belgian Pro League totals of 406 games and 67 goals over the course of 15 seasons, mainly in representation of Antwerp, Club Brugge and Genk.
 His older brother, François, was also a professional footballer, and both were Belgian internationals.

 Football career

 Van der Elst was born in Opwijk.
 During his career he played for Royal Antwerp FC, Club Brugge KV (where he often partnered namesake Franky, contributing with five goals in 30 games to the conquest of the 1987–88 edition of the Belgian First Division A), FC Metz, RKC Waalwijk, R. Charleroi SC, K.R.C.
 Genk and V.C.
 Eendracht Aalst 2002, retiring in 1995 at 33; subsequently, he began a coaching career.

 Van der Elst earned 13 caps for Belgium and was selected, alongside Franky, to the 1986 FIFA World Cup.
 There, in the quarter-final clash against Spain, he scored the penalty shootout decider after the 1–1 in regulation time.